Oven Barbecue Ribs with Homemade Rub

 How to store leftovers:

-- Freezing: If you want to keep your ribs longer, wrap them in plastic and foil and then put them in a freezer bag.
+- Freezing: If you want to keep the ribs longer, wrap them in plastic wrap and foil, then place them in a freezer bag.
 They will stay fresh in the freezer for up to four months.

 - Defrost: For the best results, thaw overnight in the fridge.

-- Reheating: You can reheat them in the stove for 10 minutes or in the microwave for one to two minutes.
+- Reheating: You can reheat them in the preheated oven at 380 degrees for 10 minutes or in the microwave for 1 to 2 minutes.

 Ingredients